Inside: a process art thunderstorm craft for kids

 - Cut out clouds from black construction paper.
 Lay them on waxed paper.

 - Mix half glue and half shaving cream in a small dish.
-Swirl in a little light gray tempera paint (don’t mix in completely).
+Swirl in a little light gray tempera paint (don’t mix it in completely).

 - Paint the clouds with a thick layer of puffy paint.